Diagnostic Hearing Tests

 If your child is too young to raise his or her hand when hearing the tones, we can use a type of testing that seems more like a game.
 For this type of testing, called conditioned play audiometry, we ask the child to drop a block in a bucket or place a peg in a pegboard when he or she hears the sound.

 With very young children, even conditioned play audiometry is too difficult of a task.
 For these children, we us a type of testing called visual reinforcement audiometry, where we train the child to look towards a sound when it is presented on the right or left side.
-If the child looks correctly, he or she is “rewarded” by a moving toy that lights up.
+If the child looks correctly, he or she is “rewarded” by a short video clip.
 If we are not successful with visual reinforcement audiometry, we typically recommend a brainstem auditory evoked response test.
+(See information below).